tlossen/cx/docs/nonstop_api.md

 If possible our public endpoint will respond with `503 Service Unavailable` during such an event.
 But it may not be reachable as well.
 Using the private subdomain one can still access our full service.
 As a client application developer you could provide a facility to enter the private subdomain.

+## Broken Endpoints

+An endpoint may be broken, if so please choose the next one from the `DNS` round robin list.
+A broken endpoint responds with `500 Internal Server Error`.

 ## Limitations and Banning

 If you send a bunch of malformed requests to our endpoints you endanger yourself from having your ip banned temporarely.